eOnofri04/AlphaStructures.jl/docs/src/alpha-structures.md

 ```

 In particular this will be the key we use in our algorith to evaluate the ``\alpha``-structures.
-We will describe more precisely how to evaluate the charateristical ``\alpha`` in the _"... and Practice > Alpha Structures Implementation"_ [section](https://eonofri04.github.io/AlphaShape.jl/alpha-structures-impl/).
+We will describe more precisely how to evaluate the charateristical ``\alpha`` in the _"Alpha Structures Implementation"_ [section 4.2](https://eonofri04.github.io/AlphaShape.jl/alpha-structures-impl/).

 ## Other ``\alpha``-structures